Carolee Schneemann: Influence

-Much of Schneemann's work was performance-based: therefore photographs, video documentation, sketches, and artist's notes are often used to examine her work.
-It was not until the 1990s that Schneemann's work began to become recognized as a central part of the contemporary feminist art canon.
+Much of Schneemann's work was performance-based, so photographs, video documentation, sketches, and artist's notes are often used to examine her work.
+It was not until the 1990s that her work began to be recognized as a central part of the contemporary feminist art canon.
 The first prominent exhibition of her work was the modest 1996 retrospective Up To and Including Her Limits, named for her 1973 work of the same title.
-It was held at New York City's New Museum of Contemporary Art and was organized by senior curator Dan Cameron.
+It was held at New York City's New Museum of Contemporary Art and organized by senior curator Dan Cameron.
 Previously, these works were dismissed as narcissism or otherwise overly sexualized forms of expression.

 Critic Jan Avgikos wrote in 1997, "Prior to Schneemann, the female body in art was mute and functioned almost exclusively as a mirror of masculine desire."
 Critics have also noted that the reaction to Schneemann's work has changed since its original performance.
 Nancy Princenthal notes that modern viewers of Meat Joy are still squeamish about it; however, now the reaction is also due to the biting of raw chicken or to the men hauling women over their shoulders.

-Schneemann's work from the late 1950s continues to influence later artists such as Matthew Barney and untold numbers of others, especially women artists.
-"Carolee's Magazine" printed by the Artist's Institute in New York City highlights Schneeman's visual legacy through side-by-side comparisons with newer artists.
-Schneemann's work on the one side is juxtaposed with a work bearing signs of Schneeman's visual style on the other.
-In 2013, Dale Eisinger of Complex ranked Interior Scroll the 15th best work of performance art in history, writing that "Schneemann is argued to have realigned the gender balance of conceptual and minimal art with her 1975 piece".
+Schneemann's work from the late 1950s continues to influence artists such as Matthew Barney and others, especially women artists.
+Carolee's Magazine, printed by the Artist's Institute in New York City, highlights Schneemann's visual legacy through side-by-side comparisons with newer artists.
+Schneemann's work on the one side is juxtaposed with a work bearing signs of her visual style on the other.
+In 2013, Dale Eisinger of Complex ranked Interior Scroll the 15th-best work of performance art in history, writing, "Schneemann is argued to have realigned the gender balance of conceptual and minimal art with her 1975 piece".

 Death

-Carolee Schneemann died at age 79 on March 6, 2019 after suffering from breast cancer for two decades.
+Carolee Schneemann died at age 79 on March 6, 2019, after suffering from breast cancer for two decades.